seanpmaxwell/jet-schema/README.md

 // Example
 const UserSchema = schema({
   name: isString, // Using a validator-function directly
-  id: {  // Using a configuration object
+  id: {  // Using a configuration-object
     vf: isNumber, // the validator-function in the object
     default: 0,
     transform: Number,